ejolly/pymer4/README.md

 However, reaching feature parity with the release version of pymer4 (e.g. a variety of automatic contrasts computations, post-hoc tests, etc) will likely take sometime and happen gradually.
 Until then, releases on the [main branch](https://github.com/ejolly/pymer4) or `pypi` will continue to be powered by `R`.

+## Development

+One other major difference is that this branch uses [poetry](https://python-poetry.org/) for package and environment installation, build, and deployment.
+To work with this branch locally run `curl -sSL https://install.python-poetry.org | python` to install poetry.
+Then `poetry install` from within this repo to setup a virtual environment with all dependencies in `.venv`.
+You can then use `poetry run pytest` to run the test suite.

 ## Contributing

 Contributions are *always welcome*!